-From there you can head down the hill to Waterplace Park, a scenic four-acre park where the Woonasquatucket and Moshassuck rivers come together.
-The trees along the downtown RiverWalk uniquely juxtapose modern buildings with historical architecture amid the bustling din of a capital city.
-Shopping and dining is never far away in Providence, so you will have plenty to do if you get tired of looking at the trees (yeah right.)
+From there, head down the hill to Waterplace Park, a scenic four-acre park where the Woonasquatucket and Moshassuck rivers come together.
+The trees along the downtown RiverWalk uniquely juxtapose modern buildings with historical architecture, amid the bustling din of a capital city.
+Shopping and dining are never far away in Providence, so you'll have plenty to do if you get tired of looking at the trees (yeah right.)

-From downtown you can hop in your car and head south on 95 to Roger Williams Park.
+From downtown, hop in your car and head south on 95 to Roger Williams Park.
 This city park encompasses 435 acres and has more than eight miles of winding roads.
 It also includes Roger Williams Park Zoo, 10 small lakes, a Japanese garden and a botanical garden.
-While you're there you can visit the Jack-O-Lantern Spectacular, an artistic and mysterious display of hundreds of carved pumpkins throughout the zoo, scheduled through November 3.
-You'd definitely be able to spend hours here.
+While you're there, visit the Jack-O-Lantern Spectacular, an artistic and mysterious display of hundreds of carved pumpkins throughout the zoo, running Oct.4–Nov.
+4.

-From Providence you can head south to Warwick and Goddard Memorial Park.
-This is a 472-acre park where you can find more than 60 different species of trees, which makes for some wonderful colors.
-You can find a spot to rest and take in the view on one of their more than 300 picnic tables, or stroll through the woods on their walking paths.
+Head south to Warwick and Goddard Memorial Park.
+This 472-acre park is home to more than 60 different species of trees, which make for some wonderful colors.
+Find a spot to rest and take in the view at one of their more than 300 picnic tables, or stroll through the woods on their walking paths.
 The park also includes a nine-hole golf course.

-Another great location for you avid LPs out there is Blithewold Mansion, Gardens & Arboretum.
-This manor sits on 33 acres of beautifully manicured flowers, shrubs, and trees.
+Another great location for you avid LPs is Blithewold Mansion, Gardens & Arboretum.
+This manor sits on 33 acres of beautifully manicured flowers, shrubs and trees.
 Some of the trees planted in this area date back to the 1870s!
-After strolling through and looking at the more than 2,000 species of vegetation, you can sprawl out on the "Great Lawn" overlooking Narragansett Bay and have a picnic.
+After strolling through and looking at the more than 2,000 species of vegetation, sprawl out on the "Great Lawn" overlooking Narragansett Bay and have a picnic.
 Blithewold holds many events on their lawn where people are invited to bring lawn chairs and blankets.